mistepien/joytester/README.md

 ![alt text](https://github.com/mistepien/joytester/blob/main/bottom.svg)

 # joytester
-Joytester for Atari-like+ joysticks
+Joytester for testing of Atari-like+ joysticks

-Joytester to test Atari-like joystick -- tests also Fire2 and Fire3 in C64 and Amiga/Atari mode.
+Joytester for testing Atari-like joysticks -- tests also Fire2 and Fire3 in C64 and Amiga/Atari mode.

 Populate only one of U1 or U2, never both!